-In accordance with University Policy 2000, graduates of foreign nursing schools who apply to the nursing program are required to have transcripts evaluated by the Credentials Evaluation Service offered by the Commission on Graduates of Foreign Nursing Schools (CGFNS.)
-The full Education Course by Course report will serve as the basis for the transcript evaluation needed for admission to the university and the nursing program
+Graduates of foreign nursing schools who apply to the MSN program are required to have transcripts evaluated by a credentials evaluation service.
+The evaluation report will serve as the basis for the transcript evaluation needed for admission to the University and to the graduate nursing program.

-All requirements for the MSN degree must be completed within six years of the first semester of enrollment in the MSN program.
-Student requests for a one-time extension of up to one year may be considered if, prior to expiration of the initial six years, the student makes a written request to the College of Nursing and Health Sciences Student/Faculty Affairs Committee.
+All requirements for the MSN degree must be completed within five years of the first semester of enrollment in the MSN program.
+Student requests for a one-time extension of up to one year may be considered if, prior to expiration of the initial five years, the student makes a written request to the School of Nursing.
 The request should include the rationale for the request, a detailed plan regarding completion of degree requirements, and a target completion date.